microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-Consider now that we need to be able to handle other utterances for cancel: "quit", "never mind" and "stop it".
+Consider that later on we need to be able to handle other utterances for cancel like "quit", "never mind" and "stop it".
 Rather than writing 3 more repetitive tests for each new utterance, we can refactor the test as a `Theory` test that uses `InlineData` to define the parameters for each test case:

 ```csharp
 [Theory]